live-clones/pybtex/docs/source/api/formatting.rst

 Python engine
 =============

-The Python engine is enabled by running ``pybtex`` with  the ``-l python`` option.
+The Python engine is enabled by running :command:`pybtex` with  the :option:`-l python` option.

 Differences from the BibTeX engine
 ----------------------------------

-* Formatting styles are written in Python instead of the ``.bst`` language.
+* Formatting styles are written in Python instead of the :file:`.bst` language.

 * Formatting styles are not tied to LaTeX and do not use hardcoded LaTeX markup.
-Instead of that they produce format-agnostic :py:class:`.RichText` objects that can be converted to any markup (LaTeX, Markdown, HTML, etc.).
+Instead of that they produce format-agnostic :py:class:`pybtex.richtext.Text` objects that can be converted to any markup format (LaTeX, Markdown, HTML, etc.).

 * Name formatting, label formatting, and sorting styles are defined separately from the main style.